With around 60 accounting schools available, Missouri presents you with a wide range of choices if you wish to study for an accounting degree.

 |Moberly Area Community College

 |St Louis Community College

 |3201 W 16th St, Sedalia, MO 65301

 The University of Missouri Columbia’s accounting program was rated as 11th best at both the undergraduate and graduate levels and 3rd best in the medium-sized institution category by the 2013 PAR survey.

-The school’s Robert J. Trulaske, Sr. College of Business is also ranked as the 58th best business school in the country by US News.
+The central Missouri school’s Robert J. Trulaske, Sr. College of Business is also ranked as the 58th best business school in the country by US News.

-In addition to the traditional 120-credit undergraduate degree, the Trulaske College offers a combined 150-credit degree that includes both the Bachelor of Science and Master of Accountancy degrees.
+In addition to the traditional 120-credit undergraduate degree, this school of business offers a combined 150-credit degree that includes both the Bachelor of Science and Master of Accountancy degrees.

 With a comprehensive technical curriculum and strict admission criteria, the program also boasts opportunities for real-world experience in and outside the classroom.

 Students can participate in internships, study abroad programs, student organizations and business case competitions judged by leaders in the field.
 With an employment rate of 88% and starting salaries in accounting and finance averaging at $67,730, higher than the usual starting salary for this profession, Trulaske College can give you the edge you need to succeed in your accounting career.